Email Communications for Salesforce Admins

 RESEARCH IMPACT

-While I was at Salesforce, I actually kept a doc of learnings I had throughout the internship — every time something stood out or was meaningful, I jotted it down.
+I actually kept a doc of learnings I had throughout the internship — every time something stood out, I jotted it down.
 Here's a few things I had written down at the time.

 Embracing ambiguity is important when conducting research.
 This project was nuanced and vague from the start, and having an open mind (instead of stubbornly going down one path) was critical, as the more we uncovered about the problem, the more we could figure out where to go next.